paulywill/paulywill.github.io/_posts/2019-02-20-ITSM-bouncing-ball.md

 You're the user, the IT professional, and the gatekeeper before [GIGO](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) .

 I keep asking and keep cc'ing everyone on the same team what to fill in and why.
-I make them spell it out for me, and soon it's obvious those ordering the tickets be created don't really know the nitty gritty nor care themselves.
+I make them spell it out for me, and soon it's obvious those ordering the tickets to be created don't really know the nitty gritty details nor care themselves.

+Good questions to ask:
 *"How should I open this ticket?
 What's a good example?
 Who set this form up and why did they include this field?
-Which team so I assign it to?
+Which team do I assign it to?
 Who is affected and following-up?
 What's the SLA?"*

 If I had my way I would push those in charge of the UX to extremely limit the fields and cleanup the options to human consumption or something easily automated to CI/CD in the future.
 To make it really clear who is holding court and what is required next.